 - No direct competitor currently owns and operates its own power plant for the purpose of Bitcoin mining.
-We believe that there is no other public company in the United States with a bitcoin mining operation of this scale in the United States currently using power generated from its own power plant. - Low power costs.
+No other bitcoin mining operation of this scale in the United States currently uses power generated from its own power plant. - Low power costs.
 Through access to the Millennium Pipeline price hub which provides relatively low market rates for natural gas and the relatively cool climate where our power plant is located, we are able to produce our energy at competitive rates and largely avoid the extra cost of active cooling of the bitcoin mining operations. - Bitcoin market upside.
 Profitability is highly levered to bitcoin price, difficulty, global network hash rate, and transaction volume. - Power market upside.
 Being online 24/7 allows us to optimize between power and bitcoin mining revenue. - Self-reliance.
 100% of the power that we use in our bitcoin mining operations is provided by behind-the-meter generation with no reliance on third-party power purchase agreements that can be modified or revoked at any time. - Stable regulatory environment.
-Our mining operation and power generation facility located in New York State are regulated in accordance with U.S. and New York State laws which are more stable, for example, than the laws of the People's Republic of China and certain other low-cost power environments.
+Our mining operation and power generation facility located in New York State are regulated in accordance with U.S. and New York State laws which are more stable, for example, than the laws of the People's Republic of China and certain other low-cost power environments. - Cryptocurrency experience.
+We employ a first-class power generation and mining team and partnerships with premier manufacturers for the procurement of reliable and low-cost ASIC mining computers of proven performance.

-- Cryptocurrency experience.
-We employ a first-class power generation and mining team and partnerships with premier manufacturers for the procurement of reliable and low-cost ASIC mining computers of proven performance. - Blue-chip backing.
+Blue-chip backing.
 Our controlling stockholder, Atlas, is affiliated with an investment firm with more than \$6.8 billion of assets under management and prior experience owning and operating more than 1,000 MW of power generation assets.